-These chocolate chip stuffed scones are the softest and fluffiest scones!
+These chocolate chip scones are the softest and fluffiest scones!
 They are full of mini chocolate chips and stuffed with chopped chocolate.
 The scones are drizzled with a vanilla glaze.
 These scones are SO easy to make and perfect for weekend baking.

 Why You Will Love This